mgduda/MPAS-Plotting/ll-plotting/README.md

 longitude is much quicker then creating the polygon patch collection to plot individual MPAS grid polygons.

-While this example focuses on a MPAS grid and output files that have been interpolated to a latitude, longitude grid, there is no reason that this example would not work for other models that produce gridded output.
+While this example focuses on a MPAS output files that have been interpolated to a latitude, longitude grid, there is no reason that this example would not work for other models that produce gridded output.